What is a go-to-market data strategy?

 Relationship context: Buying committee members, organizational hierarchy

 With a clean data foundation, you can layer analytics and modeling to identify ICP fit and lookalike prospects.
-Layering in intent signals ensures you focus on accounts actively researching, not leads that won't convert.
+Layering in intent signals ensures you focus on accounts actively researching, not leads that will not convert.

 How layered data enables action: